htrc/HTRC-DevEnvironment/README.md

 $ vagrant plugin install vagrant-vbguest
 ```

-**Note: This plugin is required because VirtualBox guest additions get de-activated when kernel is updated before a restart of Vagrant VM.**
+**Note: This plugin is required because VirtualBox guest additions get de-activated when kernel is updated before a restart of the Vagrant VM.**

 ## Ansible